mdn/content/files/en-us/web/api/topics_api/index.md

 - `yoga.example`
 - `knitting.example`
-- `diy-clothing.example`
+- `football.example`

 When each page is loaded, the `<iframe>` can:

+Fitness, Fibre & textile arts and Shopping

-- Trigger the browser to record page views for the above sites, and infer topics of interest such as "Fitness", "Crafts", and "Fashion & Style" from their URLs.
-This is done only for the current user, and for `ad-tech1.example`.
+- Trigger the browser to record page views for the above sites, and infer topics of interest such as "Fitness", "Fibre & textile arts", and "Soccer" from their URLs.
 - Calculate top topics for that user for future epochs, based on those topics of interest.
 - Return the browser's observed top topics for the current user to the `ad-tech1.example` platform.
 Initially, no topics are returned so the `<iframe>` may end up just displaying a default non-targeted ad.
 However, once the end of the first epoch is reached, the API will start to return topics and `ad-tech1.example` can start to show more relevant ads based on the observed topics for the current user.

 When the `<iframe>` source is requested:

-1. A {{httpheader("Sec-Browsing-Topics")}} header is sent along with the request, which contains the top topics for the current user.
+1. A {{httpheader("Sec-Browsing-Topics")}} header is sent along with the request, which lists topics for the current user observed by the caller associated with the domain of the `<iframe>` `src`.
 2. The ad tech server can then use these topics to return a relevant ad to display in the `<iframe>`.
 3. Topics provided in the {{httpheader("Sec-Browsing-Topics")}} header can be marked as observed by setting an {{httpheader("Observe-Browsing-Topics")}} header on the response to the request.

 Once this is all done, the browser records a **topics history entry** for each observed topic in a private topics history storage.
+Each topics history entry includes the following information:

+- A document id (i.e. an identifier for the current page)
+- Topics calculation input data (i.e. the page hostname)
+- The time (since the Unix epoch) until the page was observed
-Each topics history entry includes information about the topic such as the domains where the topic was observed (known as **topics caller domains**), and the last time and date the topic was observed for each one.
-The topics history entries are then used when calculating top topics for a user for future epochs.
+- The domain(s) where the topic was observed (known as **topics caller domains**)

+The topics history entries are used when calculating the top topics for a user for future epochs.

-> **Note:** If a topics history entry already exists, but the topic is observed again (by a different domain, or by the same domain at a different time), the browser will append information to the same entry (for example by updating the last visited date, or adding a new caller domain).
+> **Note:** For each topics history entry, a caller domain is added for each caller with a presence on the page.

+The topics for a user are calculated at the end of each epoch — by calculating the topic for each history entry (based on the topics calculation input data, i.e. the hostname of the page visit) and then determining the top topics for the entire epoch.

 ### Private topic sets

-It is important to understand that topics are not being collected about all sites the user visits, all of the time, and being shared with all sites that request them — that would be terrible for privacy.
-Ad tech platforms and their associated publishers have to opt-in to using the API, and they can access their own private topic sets for each user, stored by the browser.

-Extending the example above, another ad tech platform located at `ad-tech2.example` would not have any top topics calculated and returned, unless its page was also embedded on them and using Topics API features to trigger the process of observing topics.
+A caller can only access topics that they themselves have observed for a user — and not topics observed by other callers.
+For example:

+- If the `ad-tech1.example` platform has a presence on `tennis.example`, they would observe topics like "Sports" and "Tennis" for a user who visits that site.
+- If another ad tech platform, `ad-tech2.example`, has a presence on "gardening.example", they would observe the topic "Gardening".

+To reiterate, these ad tech platforms will only get topics for a user that they have observed.
+In this example, `ad-tech1.example` won't get "Gardening" and `ad-tech2.example` won't get "Tennis".

+In other words, callers such as ad tech platforms only get topics for pages where they have a presence.
 More importantly, the recorded topics of interest are the only information that can be accessed via this API — unlike with tracking cookies, no other information can be leaked.

 ## What API features observe and return topics?